theAkito/steamreviewessentialiser/README.md

 Before Pre-Alpha.
 Unstable API.

 ## TODO
-* Save state, if review gathering was interrupted by program shutdown.
+* ~~Save state, if review gathering was interrupted by program shutdown.~~
-* Use spell correction to correctly group similar or same words.
+* ~~Use spell correction to correctly group similar or same words.~~
-* Maintain openness to variety of clients on different platforms.
+* ~~Maintain openness to variety of clients on different platforms.~~
+* Filter words like "is", "it", "that", "this", "these", "those"...
 * REST API

 ## License